pschaeflein/BlogArticles/Intro to JSON/article.md

 { "name": "Parker" }
 ~~~

 It's a single name/value pair enclosed in curly braces.
 A JSON string has to begin with `{` and end with `}`; the very shortest valid JSON string, `{ }`, represents an empty object.
-Names are case sensitive and need to be enclosed in double quotes, and in this case, since "Parker" is a string value, it's enclosed in double quotes as well.
+Names are case sensitive and need to be enclosed in double quotes, and are followed by a `:` and then a value.
+In this case, since "Parker" is a string value, it's enclosed in double quotes as well.
 Spaces, tabs, and newlines are ignored in JSON, but are helpful for readability.

 If you want to put more than one name/value pair in your JSON, simply separate them with commas like this: